 Summer is a great time to get away from it all!
-You might be planning a trip to your cottage, a camping trip or maybe you’re visiting one of Canada’s beautiful beaches!
-If you plan on leaving your home for an extended period of time, there are a few things you’ll need to do before you hit the road.
-We’ve put together a list you can use.
-Be sure to check everything off before you hit the road!
+You might be planning a trip to your cottage, a camping trip, or maybe you’re visiting one of Canada’s beautiful beaches!
+If you plan on leaving your home for an extended period, there are a few things you should do before you go.
+Be sure to check everything off our list below before you hit the road!

 Take the time to clean

 No one wants to come back from vacation to a messy house!
 Coming back to a nice clean place will help you bask in that post-vacation glow for a little bit longer.

 Before you leave, here are few basic cleaning tasks you should complete:

 - Clean out the refrigerator

 - Make sure there is no perishable food left in counters or cupboards